Xilinx/DSP-PYNQ/README.md

 > The Ultra96 version of the design only supports Jupyter Notebooks.

 ## Getting started
-All the material in this repo is available on the v2.4.1 PYNQ image for the ZCU111 - as part of the [PYNQ RFSoC Workshop](https://github.com/Xilinx/PYNQ_RFSOC_Workshop).
+All the material in this repo is available on several PYNQ verions for the ZCU111 - and is included in the [PYNQ RFSoC Workshop](https://github.com/Xilinx/PYNQ_RFSOC_Workshop).
 This is not the case for the Ultra96, meaning this repo has to be installed separately if using that board.

 The SD card images for both boards can be downloaded from the [PYNQ website](http://www.pynq.io/board.html) and burned to a micro SD card with at least 8GB capacity.